At the Autonomy Project, we don’t believe in freedom that leaves people behind. Liberation is collective — if it’s not for all of us, it’s not real.

 - Recognizing that leadership is shared — nobody does this alone.

 Every act of volunteering here is part of something bigger.
-You’re not just giving hours — you’re helping build a culture where we rise together.
+You’re not just giving hours — you’re helping build a culture where we rise together and outlasts a world meant to bring us down.

 Liberation in Action